1 Drexel Drive

 Things which you are STRONGLY RECOMMENDED to do during the SPRING TERM:

 - If you do not absolutely have to work to earn money so you can return next year, you should apply to 3-4 summer programs which will provide either exposure to the health professions or research experience.
-Information about such programs as well as advice for applicants will be provided at one of the meetings for freshmen during the fall semester.
+Information about such programs as well as advice for applicants will be provided at one of the meetings for freshmen during the fall semester and via email throughout the academic year.

 - If NOT attending a summer enrichment or research program, participate in medically-related opportunities (e.g. hospital volunteering, nursing home volunteering, health professional shadowing, etc.) that demonstrate your sincere interest in the field which you are pursuing.